 Dr. Franco Nori is a RIKEN Chief Scientist, heading the “Theoretical Quantum Physics Laboratory” [Link] at the “Cluster for Pioneering Research” at Riken, Saitama, Japan.
-He is also at the University of Michigan, Ann Arbor, USA [Link].
+He is also a team leader in the Riken Quantum Computing Center [Link].
+He has a concurrent position at the University of Michigan, Ann Arbor, USA [Link].

-- Interface between atomic physics, quantum optics, and nanoscience
+- Interface between atomic physics, quantum optics, quantum information, and nanoscience

 - Superconducting Josephson-junction qubits and hybrid quantum circuits

 - Dissipative open quantum systems

 - Open-source scientific software

 - Theoretical condensed matter physics, Graphene